 Hydrogen Peroxide On Wood.
 You may have heard about people using hydrogen peroxide to remove tough stains from their hardwood floors.
-The invention discloses a method for bleaching wood by hydrogen peroxide and ammonia water.
+It readily kills single celled organisms such as bacteria (or in this case algae) growing on almost any surface.

 Apply The Hydrogen Peroxide To Your Hardwood Floor Using The Spray Bottle.